Financial Aid & Scholarships

 It will also involve, most importantly, you.

-In addition to financial aid programs, prospective students and their families may wish to consider resources beyond those offered by the government and institution.
+In addition to financial aid programs, you and your family may wish to consider resources beyond those offered by the government and institution.
 These may include RESPs; external awards and scholarships offered by community organizations or companies; financial assistance and loans offered through banks and credit unions; part-time employment income; and contributions from family members.

-At U of T, our goal is to help students bring their dream of a university education within reach.
+At U of T, our goal is to help you bring your dream of a university education within reach.

 At the University of Toronto, we are committed to ensuring that no student admitted to one of our programs should ever be unable to enter or complete it due to a lack of financial means.
 Explore some of our key resources today — and set yourself up for a successful educational journey.